Friday 9th, Saturday 10th & Sunday 11th April 2021

-Raw Running are proud to be organising a testing, fun and off-road charity 10km trail run at Findon Village on Saturday 4th April 2020.
-The location is second to none, based on Nepcote Green in the village, the course runs through a section of the village before heading onto the South Downs along the Monarchs Way, the foothills of Cissbury Ring in the South Downs National Park and a lap around the famous Chase / Gallop Horseracing Training Ground (TBC).
+Raw Running are proud to be organising a testing, fun and off-road charity 10km trail run at Findon Village between Friday 9th April and 11th April 2021 during Grand National weekend.
+The location is second to none, based in the picturesque village of Findon, the runs follow the lane up to Cissbury Ring and onwards towards Steyning Bostal in the South Downs National Park.
+Once at the bostal it’s great run downhill following the ancient Monarchs Way all the way to Nepcote Green and the finish at the historic Wattle House.
 This is a charity event will all proceeds going to St John the Baptist Primary School at Findon.
-The views around this part of the countryside are very impressive and we also have the privilege of the start/finish on Nepcote Green, where the historic sheep fair is held every September.
-The postcode for the venue is BN14 0SL.
 With this being Grand National Day and the village’s racing history, why not run in a jockey’s outfit and win the prize for the best dressed Filly or Colt!
 In fact, to make sure we keep to the racing theme, you’ll need to register not only your full name, but that of your racing avatar! (an avatar is your alter ego or character!).
 So, will you be an Aldaniti, & Bob Champion from 1981?
 Or perhaps the classic Red Rum, Mr Frisk, L’Escargot or you could make up one of your own such as Aerobically Challenged, Cirque Du Sore Legs or a Miss Demeanour!
-The commentator will then mention you when you’re under starters orders!
-Parking will be at Cissbury House which is only a short walk away.
-As this is a fundraiser for the village school, whilst the main race is taking place there’ll be series of fun ‘Furlong’ races for the kids around Nepcote Green – free entry & medals for the kids.
-Why not bring the family on Saturday morning, hot & cold drinks & the famous PTA BBQ will be fired up ready for you!
 The Protein Ball Co, our favourite energy food, will be on hand at the finish to provide you with your daily supplement – no bags of hay here!

 If our other runs are anything to go by then this is likely to be very popular.